 ETFOptimize has constructed a growing suite of quantitative investment strategies that make exclusive use of passive, index-based Exchange Traded Funds (ETFs).
 By rotating into the optimum ETF at the optimum time, our strategies turn market downturns or selloffs into profitable opportunities instead of potential calamities, reduce the systemic risk in the market, dramatically increase returns, and help investors achieve their financial goals.
 Because our systems continuously monitor market conditions, investors can achieve these objectives without having to worry about a disaster like the Financial Crisis of 2008-2009 terminating their retirement plans.

-Each week, our Suite of ETF Investment Strategies automatically assess more than two-dozen proven financial market 'tells' with multiple, Wall Street caliber databases to create smooth, high-return investment performance through any kind of market environment – bullish, bearish, or sideways and volatile.
+Every week, each of our Strategies in the ETF Investment Strategy Suite automatically assess more than two-dozen proven financial market 'tells' with multiple, Wall Street caliber databases to provide our subscribers with signals that, over time, create smooth, high-return investment performance through any kind of market environment – bullish, bearish, or sideways and volatile.
 Our models utilize sophisticated algorithms that automatically analyze a broad spectrum of financial, market, and macroeconomic data series to make high-probability, systematic decisions about the optimum ETF to hold in a wide variety of conditions.
 Whatever drama is occurring in the market is irrelevant, because the ETFOptimize strategies produce consistent profits, month after month – year after year.

 We know of no other subscription-strategy provider utilizing a comprehensive set of more than 28 macroeconomic signals, as well as multiple market-breadth indicators, revenue, profitability, and many other aspects of the various market segments, sectors and industries to determine the most efficient and profitable choice of ETF to hold at any given time.
 The few other ETF strategy providers that exist are using simple quantitative approaches that depend on single-factor analysis of a characteristic such as momentum.